KouKejo/HeartRateDisease/readme.md

 - Install some libraries needed:
   - `rpart` with command `install.packages("rpart")`
   - `rpart.plot` with command `install.packages("rpart.plot")`
-- Compile the source code from this repository and execute the program by clicking `Ctrl+A` to run all the command.
+- Compile the source code from this repository and execute the program by clicking `Ctrl+A` and click the `Run` button above to run all the command.
 - Compile the Shiny app from `...`

 ## Explanation